 “You and Carina are melding a very important aspect of Irish history and heritage to our personal genealogical endeavors.
 Thanks for bringing it all to life for us!”
 Jack Healy.

-Today, we travel the many Irish Immigration trails – gathering stories and sharing them with you through our weekly letters, blog posts, videos and podcasts.
+Today, we travel around Ireland - gathering stories and sharing them with you through our weekly letters, blog posts, videos and podcasts.